EdvardM/railsgirls-ruby/basics.md

 end
 ```

 Don't worry about funny pipe characters ('|') yet.
-First consider the benefits: due to the loop we don't need to care about
+First consider the
+benefits: due to the loop we don't need to care about array size.
+That code
-array size.
-That code would work with list containing only one entry, with list containing 100000000000 entries and even an empty list (it would just print nothing).
+would work with list containing only one entry, with list containing
+100000000000 entries and even an empty list; it would just print nothing.

 Now let's talk about the syntax a bit.
-It's not that hard, once you get used to it.
+It's not that hard, once you get used
+to it.
 Another example:

 ```ruby
 # countdown.rb